Rust unit testing: test types

 self.last_name = components[1].to_string();

-Let's write the test step by step again.
-We create the scaffold for the test using a meaningful name.
+}Let's write the test step by step again.
+We create the test scaffold with a meaningful name.

 #[test]